 “In one of the cases that I have right now, the person was from Palestine for example, and Israel would not take him back.
 So, he’s been on a removal order for about 11 years.”
 Yakzan said.
 “The second I read the decision I called him and told him this is huge for you, we need to move to reopen your case,” he added.

-Administration.
+The Supreme Court ruling marks another setback for the legislative priorities of the Trump Administration.
 Attorney General Jeff Sessions announced on April 11th that the Department of Justice would suspend the Legal Orientation Program from the Vera Institute, a program designed to educate detained immigrants about their rights, according to the Washington Post.

 “I don’t know what congress is going to do, this is a big deal.
 They might actually come back and say well, ‘Here is another definition that might work,’ and that might actually bar some undocumented immigrants from applying for the benefits,” Yakzan said.
 “Would it help?
 Absolutely.
 Would it hurt?
 We really don’t know, but we’re taking it as a win as immigration litigators,” Yakzan added.